Understanding Solids Loading Rate Calculations for Wastewater Treatment

 ]

-Next, we know the desired solids loading rate, which is 40 lbs/day/sq ft.
-To find the total solids loading rate for the clarifier, multiply the surface area by the solids loading rate:
+To find the total solids loading for our clarifier, we multiply the surface area by this rate:

 [